 Because I know our counselors may not retain every bit of information covered in training, there are a few concepts I will continue to focus on and share with them throughout the summer.
 One of those is the importance of connection before correction.

-I’m convinced that developing positive, close relationships with our campers serves as a buffer against negative behavior and puts counselors in a better position to correct campers when they get off track.
+I’m convinced that developing positive, close relationships with children serves as a buffer against negative behavior and puts adults in a better position to correct children when they get off track.
 Without a positive, bonded relationship, a misbehaving camper will most likely not respond to correction.
 I think repeat offenders at school are a good example of why correction without connection just doesn’t work.

 At my camp, we’ve changed the spelling of the word relationship to realationship, because we believe authentic bonding between our counselors and campers, as well as close friendships among our campers, are the most important things that happen at camp.